WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/WifiDAQE3A/System_Wifi/README.md

 ## Overview

-This example project demonstrates how to use WPC python driver to get basic Wifi and ethernet information from WifiDAQE3A.
+This example project demonstrates how to use WPC python driver to get basic Wifi information from WifiDAQE3A.

 For detailed API usage, refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).